brevis-network/security-contracts/test/access/README.md

 # PauserControl Test Suite

-This test suite provides comprehensive coverage for the PauserControl contract and its inherited functionality from AccessControl and Ownable.
+This test suite provides comprehensive coverage for the `PauserControl` contract and its inherited functionality from `AccessControl` and `Ownable`, including the two-step ownership flow.

 ## Test Contract
 - `TestPauserContract`: A simple implementation that inherits from `PauserControl`